What to do if your medication isn't available

 Don't stop taking your meds

-It's important you continue taking your prescribed medication, so if you cannot get your usual prescription you will need to find alternatives.
-Your GP or pharmacist will be able to help with that.
+It's important you continue taking your prescribed medicine.
+If you cannot get your usual prescription you will need to find alternatives.
+Your doctor or pharmacist will be able to help with that.

-"Most medicines will be available in more than one version, such as a different brand or a generic version of what you require.
-If the required medication is not available, one of these alternatives will normally be dispensed by the pharmacy," Abdeh says.
+Abdeh says that most medicines will be available in more than one version - such as a different brand or a generic version of what you require.
+If the required medicine is not available, one of these alternatives will normally be dispensed by the pharmacy.

-Who you contact about your missing medication depends on the type of medication you usually take.
-If it's a prescription, your GP or practice nurse will need to issue you with a new prescription, but if it's over-the-counter medication then your pharmacist is your best bet.
+Who you contact about your missing medicine depends on the type of medicine you usually take.
+If it's a prescription, your doctor or practice nurse will need to issue you with a new prescription, but if it's over-the-counter medicine then your pharmacist is your best bet.

-"You should never change from one prescription medicine to another without speaking with your GP.
+Abdeh warns: "You should never change from one prescription medicine to another without speaking with your doctor.
 Different medicines contain different ingredients, even if they are used to treat the same condition, so one medicine may be less effective than another for different people."

 Patient picks for Medicine information